Music for Pleasure & Passion

 The Delaval family of Seaton Delaval Hall had a reputation as entertainers, hosts and people who appreciated the finer things in life.
 They were passionate about the theatre and great patrons of the arts.
 We know that no expense was spared in the acquisition of instruments for the house, including the purchase of the finest harpsichords from London.

-So tune in and relax from home as this grand space is once again filled with a music and festivity.
+Watch as this grand space is once again filled with a music and festivity.

 About Andrew Soulsby